neuvector/docs/CONTRIBUTING.md

 ## Making a change

 1. Fork the repo and create a branch for your change.
-2. Edit the relevant `.md` file under `docs/`.
+2. Edit the relevant file under `docs/` — most content is plain Markdown (`.md`), though Docusaurus also supports `.mdx` for pages that embed
+   React components, so check the file extension before assuming Markdown syntax alone will apply.
+3. If your change applies to content that also exists in an older doc version (see `versioned_docs/`), consider whether that version needs the same fix.
-3. Preview locally with `yarn start` to confirm formatting and any admonitions (`:::note`, `:::warning`, etc.) render correctly.
+4. Preview locally with `yarn start` to confirm formatting and any admonitions (`:::note`, `:::warning`, etc.) render correctly.
-4. Open a pull request against `main`, describing what changed and why.
-If your change addresses an open issue, reference it (e.g. `Fixes #123`).
+5. Open a pull request against `main`, describing what changed and why.

-Pull requests should stay focused in scope — please avoid bundling unrelated changes into a single PR.

-**Important**: by submitting a patch, you agree to allow the project owner to license your work under the same license as used by this project.
+**Important**: by submitting a pull request, you agree to allow the project owner to license your work under the same license as used by this project.

 ## Questions